mRcSchwering/ankerwache/README.md

 on the mobile go to _Wireless debugging_ and forget device, then remove special permissions **Wireless debugging** and **Install via USB** again.
 On the PC run `adb disconnect && adb kill-server`.

+## Google Play Store

+This is a tool to help you sleep better while at anchor.
+Set your anchor position, define a radius, and start the anchor watch.
+If your phone is persistently outside the defined radius it will start to ring loudly.

+In contrast to other anchor apps this one comes without any other feature and without ads.
+It also doesn't need internet connection.
+The only focus here is having a reliable anchor watch.

+No false alarms - Your phone's GPS is not always as accurate as you think.
+You will see your current accuracy and can take it into consideration when setting the radius.
+Additionally, the app doesn't ring on the first "bad" reading.
+The phone's GPS position can jump back and forth quite a lot.
+There is a counter.
+Only if there are multiple "bad" readings in a row the phone will ring.

+Reliability - This is partly out of my hand.
+Many android devices suspend apps after several minutes of inactivity.
+This website explains these problems for different manufacturers: dontkillmyapp.com.
+Notably, you need to make sure that the "battery saver" does not suspend my app after some minutes of inactivity.
+Apart from that, my app will show a notification icon as long as the anchor watch is active.

+Data - This app does not download anything and does not send anything.
+It only requests GPS position every 5s and compares it.
+Nothing is saved.